aalteirac/streamlit_keboola_api/README.md

 # keboola-upload

-Wrapper around Keboola python client to list tables, bucklets and upload files to stage
+Wrapper around Keboola python client to list tables, buckets and upload files to stage

 UPLOAD IS NOT WORKING YET, JUST NEED TO FIX SOME PATH ISSUES